Code of Behavior for Users of the

-- MC users will respect and protect privacy, rights, and safety of others with regard to physical space and personal contact, possessions, electronic accounts and academic endeavors.
+- MC users will respect and protect the privacy and safety of other MC users with regard to physical space and personal contact, possessions, electronic accounts and academic endeavors.

-- MC users will refrain from disruptive behavior defined as any action or combination of actions by an individual or group, which unreasonably interferes with, hinders, obstructs, or prevents the regular and essential operation of the MC or infringes upon the rights of its users to freely participate in its programs and services.
-Disruption can take many forms including the disruption of the academic environment, services, and equipment and communications.
-The following list of examples of disruptive behavior is meant to be descriptive and not exhaustive:
+- MC users will refrain from disruptive behavior.
+Disruptive behavior is any action or combination of actions by an individual or group that unreasonably interferes with, hinders, obstructs, or prevents the regular and essential operation of the MC or infringes upon the rights of MC users to freely participate in its programs and services.
+Disruptive behavior can take many forms including: disruption of the academic environment, disruption of communications and/or services, and equipment damage or destruction.
+The following list of examples of disruptive behavior includes but is not limited to:

-- Loud outbursts or persistent noises which are not consistent with that of an academic setting
+- Loud verbal outbursts or persistent noises which are not consistent with an academic setting.

-- The use of athletic equipment inconsistent with the normal conduct within the MC (skateboards, rollerblades, bicycles, scooters, etc.)
+- The use of athletic equipment inconsistent with the normal conduct within the MC and/or potentially damaging to MC property (skateboards, rollerblades, bicycles, scooters, etc.).

-- The use of MC equipment in such a manner as to preclude its proper functioning for others
+- The use of MC equipment in a way that might preclude its proper functioning for others.

-- Destruction, mutilation, forgery, alteration, or misuse of MC documents, materials, records, identification cards, or paper
+- Destruction, mutilation, forgery, alteration, or misuse of MC documents, materials, and records.

-Violation of local, state, or federal law on University property may result in the summoning of appropriate campus security and/or law enforcement.
+- Violations of local, state, or federal law within the MC will result in the summoning of appropriate campus security and/or law enforcement personnel.

-If an MC staff person observes or an MC user reports the possibility of disruptive behavior, the MC staff person will investigate.
+If an MC staff person observes, or an MC user reports, disruptive behavior, the MC staff person will investigate.
 If disruptive behavior is occurring, the MC staff person will take appropriate action based on the policies and procedures outlined in this code.

 Appropriate action may include one or more of the following:

-- The user will be asked to cease the disruptive behavior(s).
+- The MC user engaging in disruptive behavior will be asked to stop the disruptive behavior(s).

-- The user will be asked to leave the MC.
+- The MC user engaging in disruptive behavior will be asked to leave the MC.

-If the user is an SCSU student, the MC may pursue disciplinary action through the Student Conduct System (http://www.stcloudstate.edu/studenthandbook/code).
+If the user is an SCSU student, disciplinary action through the Student Conduct System may result (http://www.stcloudstate.edu/studenthandbook/code).

-The user may have his/her access to the MC and/or St. Cloud State University facilities and services suspended.
+Failure to adhere to the above policy may result in suspension of access to the MC and/or St. Cloud State University facilities and services.